ffloof/Animal-Royale-Data/README.md

 ![](docs/densitymap3.png?raw=true)

-This is more a confirmation of previous findings but most players tend to drop somewhere around the map center.
+This is more a confirmation of previous findings but most players tend to drop somewhere around the center.
 Even the individual lines of players dropping from a flight can be discerned.

 ![](docs/densitymap5.png) | ![](docs/densitymap6.png)
 :-: | :-:

-Players later on in the game die significantly more so it makes sense that many of the deaths are toward the center of the map, where the gas ends.
+Later in the game players are more likely to die to the gas so it makes sense that many of the deaths are toward the center of the map, where the gas ends.
 I would have expected more players to die on the outskirts of the map due to gas deaths.
 Maybe they are killed by players looking for an easy kill or they come back before the gas reaches them.
 Either way it runs counter to what I postulated earlier about gas deaths vs distance being inflated by inactive players.

-As for the gas center distribution I expect this has to do with how the gas ring's center has to always be on land, so this leads to the densest regions being towards the center though I do not have the mathematical expertise to prove this.
+As for the gas center distribution I expect this is a result of the gas ring's center needing to always be on land, so this leads to the densest regions being towards the center.

 ### Rank determinism